 Autism: diagnostic features and assessment approaches in early childhood (0-5 years)

-Students who undertake this micro-credential will gain the knowledge required to identify key diagnostic features of autism and to distinguish between neurotypical and neurodivergent development in early childhood (0-5 years).
+Students who undertake this micro-credential will gain the knowledge required to distinguish between neurotypical and neurodivergent development in early childhood (0-5 years) and to identify key diagnostic features of autism in young children.
 The course will also outline and explain the clinical information that can be obtained from a range of assessment methods and tools, and the importance of this information for diagnostic assessments for autism in young children.